 Making changes to a listed building

 Listed building consent is required for any works to a listed building that would affect its special architectural or historic interest.

 This applies to all types of works and covers all parts of the building (interior and exterior).
 It may include works to attached or curtilage buildings.

 It is a criminal offence to carry out works to a listed building without first obtaining consent from the council, even if you did not know that the building was listed.

-- Islington also has other supplementary guidance documents that contain helpful information for example on conservation area guidance, extensions, railings and public realm.
+- Islington also has other supplementary guidance documents that contain helpful information for example on conservation area guides.